chsasank/chsasank.github.io/_posts/project_turing/2020-10-31-richard-hamming-one-mans-view-of-computer-science.md

 <span class="sidenote">
 Forsythe, G. E. What to do till the computer scientist comes.
 Am.
 Math.
 Monthly 75, 5 (May 1968), 454-461.
 </span>
-in a recent article, it *does* matter what people in Washington, D. C. think computer science is.
+in a recent article, it *does* matter what people in Washington, D.C. think computer science is.
 According to him, they tend to feel that it is a part of applied mathematics and therefore turn to the mathematicians for advice in the granting of funds.
 And it is not greatly different elsewhere; in both